 13 Tips That Will Help You Beat Insomnia

 So how do you get to sleep when you just can’t?
 These all-natural sleep aids will have you drifting off in no time.

-One of the biggest problems people say they have falling asleep at night is that they just can’t stop their minds from racing.
+One of the biggest problems people say they have to fall asleep at night is that they just can’t stop their minds from racing.
 Without proper time to wind down before hopping into bed, our brains are likely to say, “Well, here’s what’s on my plate!” as soon as you are under the covers, essentially training us to associate bedtime with fretting.
-It’s a little counter-intuitive, but get out of bed if you’re not asleep after 20, 30, 40 minutes.
+It’s a little counter-intuitive but get out of bed if you’re not asleep after 20, 30, or 40 minutes.

 First developed in 1915, this technique will never get old.
 “Progressive muscle relaxation is a relaxation exercise in which you systematically tense and then relax all the muscle groups of your body.
 It helps promote overall physical relaxation, which has a number of benefits on its own.
 It was shown to reduce fatigue and improve sleep quality.
 Give it a try with this simple progressive muscle relaxation practice.

 You can skip the candles and rose petals, but a soothing soak really can help you get to sleep.
 That’s because relaxing in the tub will raise your body temperature slightly, and when you get out, the rapid cool down will mimic the natural temperature drop the brain triggers as it prepares for sleep.

 If you’d rather quiet your mind but leave your muscles out of it, simple mindfulness meditation may also do the trick.
 A 2009 study found that meditation can help fight insomnia.
 The researchers found that meditators slept longer and better thanks to the deep relaxation powers of the practice.
 Try this 10-step meditation for better sleep tonight.
 If that’s not quite your style, even just some deep breathing can help clear your mind and better prepare you for sleep.

 Break a Sweat